5th Year Weekly Grinds

 Q: How many weeks of tuition are there in the weekly grinds course?

-A: There are 29 weeks of tuition (29 classes) between September and May.
-Students will have 1 class per subject booked per week.
+A: There are 29 weeks (29 classes) of tuition between September and May.
+Students will have one class per subject booked per week.

 Q: Are there any breaks or holidays during the year for students attending weekly grinds or part-time courses?